JRasmusBm/git-workshop/05_merge_vs_rebase.md

 git log --oneline
 ```

+When we compare the two approaches we can notice a difference in the order of
+the commits.
+In the rebase version, the commits that were included in the final
+merge are added as the last commits before the final merge.
+In the merge version
+they are included chronologically.

+This, along with the fact that the graph gets easier to take in with the rebase
+approach is why rebase is often favored for updating our feature branches to
+the state of a shared branch.

 ## Conclusion

-Rebase replays commits on top of the other history, merge tries to join them chronologically.
-Use rebase to get your branch up to date with another branch.
-Use merge to push your branch into a shared branch (i.e. main or staging).
+Rebase replays commits on top of the other history, merge tries to join them
+chronologically.
+We use rebase our branch up to date with changes in another
+branch, and use merge to add our changes to a shared branch (i.e. main or
+staging).

 ## Some useful related settings